Santarém Plateau

 Further in the future we want to work with these communities to develop larger agroforestry systems and to restore the local igarapé (creek) and surrounding deforested lands, leading to a significant increase in forest and agroforestry cover in this area over time.

 But there are complex problems to be solved in the Planalto Santareno for this vision to be realized.
-This area was heavily forested not long ago, however now industrial soya farms have pushed up to the edge of communities in this area.
-This has had a detrimental effect on water quality in the area, the small creek near these communities now running brown after rains.
-On air quality too, when pesticide aerosols at times drift over during spraying of these fields.
+This area was heavily forested not long ago, however, in some areas now industrial soya farms have pushed up to the edge of homes and communities.
+This can be detrimental to air quality for these people, when pesticide aerosols drift over during spraying of fields.
+Where soya fields have pushed too close to streams and rivers water quality may also be negatively impacted, due to runoff of sediment and pesticide laiden water.

 It will also be noted here also that another priority of the community identified at our meetings is improvement of the roads into these communities, which during the rainy season can be almost impassable.
 If improved road systems can make forest and agroforestry related economic activity more viable – by reducing transport costs and improving access to markets – then this should be part of the discussion.